 Syracuse’s low cost of living might mean this fun town is one of the best deals in the whole country.
 While the high yearly snowfall does present a challenge — it once received 192 inches of snow in one winter — the beautiful natural surroundings are perfect for a variety of outdoor recreational activities throughout the year.
 Indeed, Syracuse has more trees than any other city in New York.
 For those who prefer spending time indoors, Syracuse has an active arts scene, complete with a symphony orchestra, an opera house, and multiple theaters.
 Affordable housing is divided up into family-friendly neighborhoods, one of the most popular being student-friendly University Hill.

 Canton is a small town that seems to pride itself on being home to not one, but two universities: SUNY Canton and St. Lawrence University.
 Like its neighbor, Potsdam, Canton’s lower cost of living practically caters to its large student population.
-Many of the local businesses employ students from both campuses, while excellent K-12 schools, high-quality healthcare, plentiful housing options, and lower taxes all contribute to a high quality of life that makes Canton’s lower cost of living seem even sweeter.
+Many of the local businesses employ students from both campuses.
+Excellent K-12 schools, high-quality healthcare, plentiful housing options, and lower taxes all contribute to a high quality of life that makes Canton’s lower cost of living seem even sweeter.

 Despite its small size, there is a lot happening in Oneonta!
 Students at SUNY Oneonta and Hartwick College have ample access to dozens of hiking trails along the Susquehanna Trail, while closer to town are plenty of bars and live music venues to keep things interesting into the wee hours of the night.
 Plus, Oneonta is one of the safest towns in the state.

 Troy may not be the most exciting place to live — it’s really made up of a quaint and quiet downtown area — but its low cost of living remains a major draw.
-Indeed, those living off campus in Troy can expect to pay just 68% of the national average on housing, plus lower than normal rates for healthcare and utilities.
-Only transportation, groceries, and entertainment come out on par with the national norm, but plenty of options for each exist.
+Indeed, those living off campus in Troy can expect to pay just 77% of the national average on housing, plus lower than normal rates for food and healthcare.
+Only transportation, utilities, and entertainment come out slightly above the national norm.
+But plenty of options for each exist.
 For example, Troy residents in search of some weekend entertainment have a wide range of options that include campus-sponsored (read: free) events, or taking the train to nearby Albany.

 With 3/4 of the population associated in some way with the local university, Geneseo is a college town in every sense of the word.
-Housing costs are nearly 20% lower than the national norm, but the real value comes with all that Geneseo has to offer in terms of entertainment.
-Outdoor (read: free) activities are most popular here, and students often take advantage of nearby Letchworth State Park for hiking, jogging, kayaking, cycling, and anything else one can think of to enjoy the beautiful natural surroundings.
+Housing costs are nearly 55% lower than the state norm, but the real value comes with all that Geneseo has to offer in terms of entertainment.
+Outdoor activities are most popular here, and students often take advantage of nearby Letchworth State Park (pictured below) for hiking, jogging, kayaking, cycling, and anything else one can think of to enjoy the beautiful natural surroundings.
 For further outdoor enjoyment, Niagara Falls is an easy hour and a half away, while those in need of some city amenities can head to nearby Rochester.